prometheus/prometheus/docs/configuration/configuration.md

 # On large setup it might be a good idea to increase this value because the catalog will change all the time.
 [ refresh_interval: <duration> | default = 30s ]

-# Authentication information used to authenticate to the API server.
+# Authentication information used to authenticate to the consul server.
 # Note that `basic_auth`, `authorization` and `oauth2` options are
 # mutually exclusive.
 # `password` and `password_file` are mutually exclusive.